shanasyed/simple-calculator/README.md

 # simple-calculator
-simple calculator whare made with html css and javascript
+simple calculator made with html css and javascript